soderlind/soderlind-remixed/README.md

 # soderlind.no, remixed

 > Note, this is a work in progress, and the site is not yet ready for public consumption.
-I'm learning (TypeScript and React) by doing.
+I'm learning by doing.

 <img src="assets/soderlind-remixed.gif">